• About

 You can find loads more guides to identifying and foraging edible wild plants in the foraging section of this site.

-Save this answer to the question ‘Are elderberries poisonous’ for later!
+Save this info on using elderberries safely for later!

 Susannah is a proud garden geek and energy nerd who loves healthy food and natural remedies.
 Her work has appeared in Mother Earth Living, Ensia, Northern Gardener, Sierra, and on numerous websites.
 Her first book, Everything Elderberry, released in September 2020 and has been a #1 new release in holistic medicine, naturopathy, herb gardening, and other categories.
 Find out more and grab your copy here.